percwg/perc-wg/double/draft-ietf-perc-double.md

 Cloud conferencing systems that are based on switched conferencing have a central Media Distributor device that receives media from endpoints and distributes it to other endpoints, but does not need to interpret or change the media content.
-For these systems, it is desirable to have one cryptographic key from the sending endpoint to the receiving endpoint that can encrypt and authenticate the media end-to-end while still allowing certain RTP header information to be changed by the Media Distributor.
+For these systems, it is desirable to have one cryptographic key from the sending endpoint to the receiving endpoint that can encrypt and authenticate the media end-to-end while still allowing certain information in the header of a Real Time Protocol (RTP) packet to be changed by the Media Distributor.
 At the same time, a separate cryptographic key provides integrity and optional confidentiality for the media flowing between the Media Distributor and the endpoints.
 The framework document [@I-D.ietf-perc-private-media-framework] describes this concept in more detail.

-This specification defines an SRTP transform that uses the AES-GCM algorithm [@!RFC7714] to provide encryption and integrity for an RTP packet for the end-to-end cryptographic key as well as a hop-by-hop cryptographic encryption and integrity between the endpoint and the Media Distributor.
+This specification defines a transform for the Secure Real Time Protocol (SRTP) that uses the AES-GCM algorithm [@!RFC7714] to provide encryption and integrity for an RTP packet for the end-to-end cryptographic key as well as a hop-by-hop cryptographic encryption and integrity between the endpoint and the Media Distributor.
 The Media Distributor decrypts and checks integrity of the hop-by-hop security.
 The Media Distributor MAY change some of the RTP header information that would impact the end-to-end integrity.
 In that case, the original value of any RTP header field that is changed is included in a new RTP header extension called the Original Header Block.
 The new RTP packet is encrypted with the hop-by-hop cryptographic algorithm before it is sent.
 The receiving endpoint decrypts and checks integrity using the hop-by-hop cryptographic algorithm and then replaces any parameters the Media Distributor changed using the information in the Original Header Block before decrypting and checking the end-to-end integrity.

 One can think of the double as a normal SRTP transform for encrypting the RTP in a way where things that only know half of the key, can